What is Sexual Assault?

 - Rape or sexual assault is a crime of violence, not sex

 - It is an expression of power and control

 - Sexual assault victims can be of any race, sex, age, ethnicity, nationality, religious preference, sexual orientation or socio-economic background

 The terms sexual assault and rape are used interchangeably.
-They refer to any nonconsensual contact between two or more people.
+They refer to any sexual contact without expressed consent between two or more people.
 Sexual assault is never the victim’s fault; it does not matter how she or he is dressed or what is being done.

 Date rape is used to describe sexual assault between dating partners.
 Sexual assault by a perpetrator who knows the victim is known as acquaintance rape.

 If you or someone you know is a victim or survivor of sexual assault please contact the Women’s Coalition of St. Croix’s 24-hour hotline at (340)773-9272 for free and confidential assistance.
 You are not alone.
 We are here to help.